 The primary group of users is chronically ill people who require the constant tracking of health indicators, but the benefits of mHealth technologies extend far beyond that.
 For example, at the height of the COVID-19 pandemic, many countries saw hikes in medical app downloads.

-Now you know more about how technology is changing healthcare services for the patients and helping organizations become more agile with their operations, reducing costs and increasing revenues.
+Now you know more about how technology trends are changing healthcare services for the patients and helping organizations become more agile with their operations, reducing costs and increasing revenues.